 Company F, a listed funeral group, has adopted a new approach since 2023.

-Other Major Companies: Individual Operations by Region
+Other Major Companies: Individually Operated by Region

 Three Challenges Revealed by the Survey